youyanggu/covid19_projections/projections/README.md

 # Notes

+* Projections in this repository are rounded to the nearest integer, and hence is missing decimal precision.
+To avoid rounding errors, we recommend using the cumulative deaths to perform computations on incident deaths (e.g. weekly incident deaths).

 * Our estimates from early April do not incorporate reopenings and probable deaths, two factors that significantly increases the estimates.
 Furthermore, our April 1-7 projections only go through June 30.
 Starting on April 8, our projections were extended to August 4.

 * Our first projections on April 1 do not have an upper/lower bound.